CloudCannon/pagefind/docs/content/docs/_index.md

 We can see that a bunch of content was indexed, and Pagefind will be running a preview server (likely on [:1414](http://localhost:1414)).

+> Note that Pagefind itself does not have any server component — the search integration is fully baked into your static site.
+The `--serve` flag here is a shortcut for running Pagefind, followed by serving your output site through any static web server.

 Loading this in your browser, you should see a search input on your page.
-Have a play, and bask in how easy that was to integrate.
+Try searching for some content and you will see results appear from your site.

 The last required step is to run Pagefind after building your site on your CMS or hosting platform.
 If you're a CloudCannon user, add a [`.cloudcannon/postbuild`](https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/) file containing the npx command above (minus the `--serve` flag).
 For other platforms, set up an equivalent command to run after your site build — the end goal is that Pagefind will run after every build of your site before it is deployed.